chromaui/chromatic-docs/test.md

 # UI Tests

-UI tests capture a visual [snapshot](snapshots) of every story in a cloud browser environment.
-Whenever you push code, Chromatic generates a new set of snapshots and compares them against [baselines](branching-and-baselines#baselines).
-If there are visual changes, you verify if they're intentional.
+UI tests pinpoint visual changes and verify user [interactions](interactions).
+They capture a [snapshot](snapshots) of every story in a cloud browser environment.
+Whenever you push code, Chromatic generates a new set of snapshots and compares them against [baseline snapshots](branching-and-baselines#baselines).
+If there are changes, you verify if they're intentional.
+If there are test errors, you get notified to fix them.

 ![UI test](img/workflow-uitest.png)

 ## Enable

 Enable visual tests for your project on the manage screen.
+[Interaction tests](interactions) are automatically run when you enable visual tests.
 All snapshots are taken in Chrome by default.
 This is also where you expand test coverage to additional browsers.

 ![Enable UI Tests](img/uitests-for-docs.png)